-What are Business Exit & Succession Advisors?
+What are Business Exit & Succession Advisers?

-Today many people choose to be their own exit and succession advisor.
+Today many people choose to be their own exit and succession adviser.
 The Internet and prevalence of information make it more practical for some people to plan their own ext or succession.
 This is fine for the people who can actively research and manage their exit and succession plans.
 However, this is not recommended for people owning businesses and properties.
 Most people do not have a solid financial background or experience to make sound business exit and succession plans affecting their businesses.
 Others who may have the expertise and experience may not have the time or desire to do so.
 This is not uncommon.
-For both classes of people, having a exit and succession advisor assist is a wise decision.
+For both classes of people, having a exit and succession adviser assist is a wise decision.

 The best and most efficient way to start your search is to ask questions, do your own research and listen to people who have been there.
 Attend association programs on the subject and seek the advice of colleagues who have participated in the exit & succession process.

 Once you have obtained advice from an appropriate person, further research and thought is necessary.
-First, call your list of potential exit and succession advisor.
+First, call your list of potential exit and succession adviser.
 As part of your conversation, ask them specifically what their credentials are, how long have they been in this line of work, what professionals they have on staff, and what they charge.

-Last, but not least, it is highly recommended that you set up a meeting with the exit and succession advisor.
+Last, but not least, it is highly recommended that you set up a meeting with the exit and succession adviser.
 Go prepared for the meeting.
 Do this by having some knowledge of your objectives.
 This will enable you to ask specific, relevant questions.

 Posted by Brian s.
 Mazar, CBI, MBA